circulosmeos/geiger_tube/README.md

 geiger_tube
 ===========

-Code for the cooking-hacks.com's radiation detection board adapted to the Raspberry Pi.
+Code for the cooking-hacks.com's radiation detection board adapted to the Raspberry Pi (console output).

 Code from